USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/cli-interface/shell/commands/autocompletion.md

 <h4 class="highlighted__heading">Goals</h4>
 <p>By the end of this tutorial, you will:</p>
 * Efficiently use `Tab`-based autocompletion to reduce typing errors and speed up command entry.
-* Navigate file paths and directories using intelligent autocompletion.
+* Navigate file paths and directories using autocompletion.
 * Learn how to enable and extend Bash autocompletion for additional commands.
 </div>
 </div>